biendltb/linux-notes/cmake_notes.md

 * Use `REQUIRED` to to show error if package not found and `QUIET` to ignore

 #### Build a library
+Note: Set  `PRIVATE` or `PUBLIC` for `target_include_directories` to allow/disallow other targets (e.g. in a subdirectories CMake) to access the include files when they use that library.

 ```cmake
 set(CMAKE_LIBRARY_OUTPUT_DIRECTORY ${PROJECT_SOURCE_DIR}/lib)